Tell Sukas: Archeology

-The site was excavated in 1958–1963 by the Danish Carlsberg Expedition to Phoenicia under P.J.
-Riis.
+depicted an archer mounted on a chariot, drawing his bow.
+A voluted tree precedes the chariot and a taller man walks behind it.
+The seal was found out of context.

 Excavations uncovered an early Iron Age cemetery south of the tell which was dated to between the 13th and 10th century BC.
 Excavations also uncovered a large seventh-century Phoenician temple.

 The abundance of Greek pottery and the discovery of Greek burial grounds suggest that the city became a permanent Hellenic outpost by 600 BC.
 The earliest Greek type tombs discovered date to the late seventh century BC.
 Despite interruptions caused by destructive events around 588 and again in 552 BC, the period from approximately 675 to at least 498 BC reveals distinctly Greek elements, such as a sanctuary built in Greek architectural style, which differed from typical Syro-Phoenician religious structures.